horaciosystem/cars-management/README.md

 or
 npm start
 ```
-It runs the *build* task and then run a express server
+It runs the *build* task and starts up a server at `localhost:5000`.
-You will then be able to access it at `localhost:3000`.